SCENE 01 / LOCATION AGREEMENTS

 Professional property contracts and location releases for productions in Mexico.

-Location agreements in Mexico are legally binding contracts between productions and property owners that define the terms of filming access under Mexican federal and state property law.
-These agreements cover fees, dates, permitted activities, restoration obligations, insurance requirements, and liability provisions — including heritage considerations at sites like Teotihuacán pyramids and Oaxaca's historic center — that protect both the production and the location owner.
+Here is how this works in practice.
+Location agreements in Mexico are legally binding contracts between shoots and property owners that define the terms of filming access under Mexican federal and state property law.
+These agreements cover fees, dates, permitted activities, restoration obligations, insurance needs, and liability provisions — including heritage considerations at sites like Teotihuacán pyramids and Oaxaca's historic center — that protect both the production and the location owner.

+Here is the short of it.
 We prepare and negotiate location agreements that clearly define terms acceptable to both your production and Mexican property owners.
-Our team works with local legal professionals to navigate ejido (communal land) ownership negotiations and archaeological zone permits, ensuring agreements are comprehensive, enforceable, and compliant with Mexican federal and state property law.
+Our team works with local legal pros to handle ejido (communal land) ownership negotiations and archaeological zone permits, making sure agreements are full, enforceable, and compliant with Mexican federal and state property law.

 Capabilities